Which tone/direction do we think Gerwig is going for now, based on the recent set videos of Jadis?

 In a similar vein, the Wonder Woman movie had some ‘fish out of water’ scenes where Dianna did not understand WW1 British culture / European culture.
 Some of these scenes were simply played for laughs, but there were some where her ignorance made the situation more dangerous.
 The latter scenes made audiences laugh, but they didn’t take you out of the movie because they maintained the stakes.

 We see Jadis riding on a hansom as if it were a chariot (which is comical).
-Then she leaps off the hansom and lands on the horse - showing super-human agility, which is no laughing manner.
+Then she leaps off the hansom and lands on the horse - showing super-human agility, which is no laughing matter.

 The crowd (and us with them) laugh at her for being so wacky and out of touch with the Victorians surrounding her.
 But she hates being made a fool and rips the lamppost as if it were a twig and proceeds to assault police officers.